Circularity & Conscious Consumption

 Clothes Re:newed Initiative

-As part of our ambitious goal and commitment in kick-starting a circular fashion movement in Southeast Asia, we have collaborated with The Salvation Army (TSA), a well-established non-governmental organization (NGO), known for their expertise in processing clothes donation, for our customers to drop-off and donate their clothes, shoes, and bags, that are in good condition to those that might need it.
+As part of our ambitious goal and commitment in kick-starting a circular fashion movement in Southeast Asia, we have collaborated with The Salvation Army (TSA) Malaysia, a well-established non-governmental organization (NGO), known for their expertise in processing clothes donation, for our customers to drop-off and donate their clothes, shoes, and bags, that are in good condition to those that might need it.

-Snap And Drop Initiative
+Snap & Drop Initiative

 In collaboration with Life Line Clothing, a leading authority on zero waste textiles recovery in Asia Pacific, ZALORA aims to give donated apparels a second chance to be loved and worn or upcycled into new items.